What is AP Workflow?

 This is why more and more organizations are relying on automation and digitization when it comes to their accounts payable workflow.
-It allows them to handle growing invoice volumes more easily, take advantage of early payment discounts, and even reduce risk and help prevent fraud.
+It allows them to handle growing invoice volumes more easily, take advantage of early payment discounts, improve efficiency in the finance department, and even reduce risk and help prevent fraud.

 When invoices are sent by snail mail or email instead of entered directly into a system, there’s always a chance they can get lost.
 The more an organization handles manual invoices, the more likely this is to occur.
 Additionally, the more locations the business has, the greater the chance invoices can go missing.
 Late payments lead to late fees and strained supplier relationships.

 Manual Data Entry and Human Error